chainguard-dev/edu/content/chainguard/chainguard-images/images-compared.md

 toc: true
 ---

-In this page you can find comparison graphs showing the number of CVEs detected by [Trivy](https://github.com/aquasecurity/trivy) on popular official base images versus Chainguard Images.
+On this page you can find comparison graphs showing the number of CVEs (common vulnerabilities and exposures) detected by [Trivy](https://github.com/aquasecurity/trivy) on popular official base images versus Chainguard Images.

 ### Nginx